lf-/gankra.github.io/blah/compact-unwinding/index.md

 You know the current address in the binary your program is executing (`rip`/`pc`) and the current stack pointer (`rsp`/`sp`).
 Now figure out:

 1. (optional) What function you're executing (and ideally what line)
-2. What the return address is (the address the caller was last executing)
+2. What the return address is (*roughly* the address the caller was last executing)
 3. How to restore the caller's registers (most importantly the stack pointer)

 And then repeat this over and over until you have walked over the whole stack.